GoldenStarCode/test/README.rst

                   Determines which version of the feature mappings is utilized.

          * **sigma: float, default=1**\
-                  A positve real number specifying the Gaussian weight parameter employed in the definition of the signed feature mapping.
+                  A positive real number specifying the Gaussian weight parameter employed in the definition of the signed feature mapping.
 So, it will be effective only when version='signed'.